mihirgupta8122/APL-Project-2-Enrollment-management-system/README.md

 (Note: You might need to use python3 depending on your system's configuration)

 ### Output Preview
-Both programs have an identical look to the console The program starts, displays the main menu, and waits for user input.
+The outputs of both the Python and the Java code looks the same.
+They both use the terminal and they both function pretty much the same.
+When the program starts, it shows you the main menu, and waits for an input from the user who will make the first choice from the menu options.
 ![Output preview](<Screenshot 2025-11-07 210722.png>)

 ## Built With